PCI Certification Overview #

 For PCI Compliance, Primary Account Numbers (PANs) may only be stored in Encrypted Custom Fields (ECFs) in Salesforce.
 PANs should not be stored in clear text fields, attached files, or any other location.

-Encrypted custom fields are Salesforce text fields that can contain any letters, numbers or symbols but are encrypted.
+Encrypted custom fields are Salesforce text fields that can contain letters, numbers, or symbols but are encrypted.
 Examples of encrypted custom fields in the Chargent Payment Processing for Salesforce application include Expiration Month, Expiration Year, Bank Account Number, Credit Card Number, plus Merchant ID and Merchant Security Key in the gateway configuration.

 Salesforce users see the data in Encrypted fields as a series of asterisks, but they can still edit or delete the data stored in those fields.
 For identification purposes, the last 4 digits of the credit card number field are shown in plain text.